adanieljohnson/SWP_student_writing_guide/docs/510-Source-Formats.md

 ### Formats For The Literature Cited Section

-We have outlined the APA formats for the most common types of sources used in lab reports below.
+The APA formats for the most common types of sources used in lab reports our outlined below.
 The [complete guide to APA Citation Formats](https://apastyle.apa.org/style-grammar-guidelines/references/examples)  is available online.
 Look there for other citation formats, but remember APA supports many source types that are not appropriate for lab reports.

 #### Journal Article with Page Numbers

+__Template:__

-__Template:__ Lastname, initials of firstname for each author.
+Lastname, initials of firstname for each author.
 (Year).
 Title.
 Journal, Volume(Issue), firstpage-lastpage.
 DOI link (if available)

+__Examples:__

 Albert, C. H., Yoccoz, N. G., Edwards Jr, T. C., & Thuiller, W. (2010).
 Sampling in ecology and evolution: bridging theory and practice. _Ecography_, 33(1), 1028–1037. https://doi.org/doi: 10.1111/j.1600-0587.2010.06421.x